Citation, DOI and case data

 Frontal view of the chest demonstrates oar-shaped ribs.

-Lateral view of the chest demonstrates hypoplasia of the the L1 vertebral body with focal kyphosis at the thoracolumbar junction.
+Lateral view of the chest demonstrates hypoplasia of the L1 vertebral body with focal kyphosis at the thoracolumbar junction.

 Frontal view the pelvis demonstrates oar-shaped ribs, champagne glass deformity of the pelvis, and flattened acetabular roof.